joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/08/29/us/unc-chapel-hill-shooting-gunman-charges.html?searchResultPosition=1

 **Francis Suarez Drops Out of the G.O.P.
 Presidential Race**\
-`The mayor of Miami, who had announced his run in early June, had not qualified for the first Republican debate last week.`\
+`The mayor of Miami, who had announced his run in June, had not qualified for the first Republican debate last week.`\
 https://nytimes.com/2023/08/29/us/politics/francis-suarez-presidential-race.html?searchResultPosition=2

 **How to Handle Flight Delays and Cancellations**\